www.BillSmithBooks.com BillSmithBooks.com

 No. I cannot read or critique your stories for legal and professional reasons, nor do I plan to publish other authors' books.

 Some authors like John Scalzi, Charlie Stross and Cory Doctorow have done a masterful job of using their online presence to build a large audience and turn that into tremendous publishing success.
+It also helps that they write great books that people want to read!

 Where do you get your story ideas?